spring-autumn-cicada/hello-world-real/docs/README.md

 done < folders.txt
 ```

-5. Populate the file with a list of files you need at the root of your project.
+5. Populate the file with a list of files you need at the root of your project (see above directory structure).

 ```bash
 touch files.txt